The Financial Conduct Authority

 We will notify you of any request for information we receive from your insurers.

 It is our intention to provide you with a high level of customer service at all times.
 If there are occasions when we do not meet your standards, please contact the member of staff you were dealing with, either verbally or in writing.
-They will make every attempt to resolve the situation to your satisfaction but if they are unable to do so by close of business on the next working day, we will then acknowledge in writing, advising you of who is dealing with the matter and attempt to address this within 5 working days.
-If our investigations take longer, we will provide a full response within 20 working days, or explain our position and provide timescales for a full response.
+They will make every attempt to resolve the situation to your satisfaction but if they are unable to do so by close of business on the third working day, we will then acknowledge in writing, advising you of who is dealing with the matter and attempt to address this within 5 working days.
+If our investigations take longer, we will provide our final response within 8 weeks, or explain our position and provide timescales for a full response.

 By making a complaint, you do not prejudice your rights to any legal proceedings.
 The parties to a contract of insurance covering a risk situated in the United Kingdom are permitted to choose the law applicable to the contract.
 English Law will govern your insurance.